-The LL.M. program in International Taxation is limited to students who are graduates of law schools outside of the United States.
-There will be considerable interaction, however, between students in this program and those in the Graduate Tax Program who are concentrating in international taxation.
+The LLM in International Taxation program (ITP) is limited to students who are graduates of law schools outside of the United States.
+There is considerable interaction, however, between students in this program and those in the LLM in Taxation who are concentrating in international taxation.

 LLM in International Taxation students must complete 24-27 credits to graduate.
 Students who would like to qualify to take the New York bar examination must complete 29 credits.

 Required Introductory Courses (waivable, prior to the fall semester)

 - Introduction to US Law (2 credits); and

 - Introduction to US Legal Practice (1 credit)